alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 let's apply the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) and tackle the most pressing 20% of issues first.
 Even if we don't reach 80% we will have something sooner to make it worth our while.

-## 🪀 Shiny Toys

-Developers are a particularly capricious bunch when it comes to asking for tooling.
-We are carried away by the latest shiny things, without regard for their actual utility or proven effectiveness.

-Should a CFO comply with every developer request there is likely to be tens of subscriptions to niche programs that are requested, granted and seldom used.

-Keep in mind that it is OK to make mistakes sometimes: not everything we get will be exactly what we desire.
-On the whole we should make sure that most of the tools at our disposal are useful.

 ## Keeping Focus